SimeonTsvetanov/Mini-Projects-Learning-Python/Download Youtube Songs With Python/README.md

 ## Installation

-NO INSTALLATION required Just Download the Download Youtube Songs.exe Application on your PC.
+NO INSTALLATION required Just Download the Download YouTube Songs Downloader.exe Application on your PC.

 ```bash
 The song will be saved in the same folder with the application.